Cameron-IPFSPodcasting/podcast-Gateway/README.md

 - Sample [virtualhost.conf](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/main/sample-apache-virtualhost.conf) for apache.
 - Sample [location.conf](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/main/sample-nginx-location.conf) for nginx.

+### Enable "CORS"
+Cross-Origin Resource Sharing is used by the majority of podcast players and web apps.
+Enabling CORS is required to allow apps to stream podcast episodes.
+The [Apache example](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/main/sample-apache-virtualhost.conf) includes the configuration to allow cross-origin requests.

 ### DNS Resolution
 IPFS uses multiaddr for node resolution.
 Setup your DNS by adding a TXT records for _dnsaddr.
 Use [this link](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md) to setup your gateway's DNS record.